 Students are expected to turn off cell phones during class time or in labs.
 No unspecified electronic devices will be allowed in exams.

-STATEMENT OF PLAGIARISM:
+STATEMENT ON PLAGIARISM:

-Please refer to the College Website for policies regarding plagiarism and cheating as well as the resultant penalties.
+Please refer to pages 48-49 of the College Calendar regarding plagiarism, cheating, and the resultant penalties.
 These are serious issues and will be dealt with severely.